-Offshore wind capacity buildout remains near the 9 GW policy objective through 2040 for both scenarios.
+28 2040 BTM-PV installed capacity in Scenario 1 was 11 GW and nearly 16 GW in Scenario 2 scenarios.
 This outcome results primarily from the assumed high capital cost of offshore wind technology in the model, which was the highest cost renewable technology available.
-Additionally, considering the declining marginal capacity reliability value curves assumed, offshore wind is an inefficient resource to meet peak capacity needs and Locational Capacity Requirements because the capacity contribution of intermittent renewable resources declines as more are added to the system.
+Additionally, considering the declining marginal capacity reliability value curves assumed, offshore wind is an inefficient resource to meet peak capacity needs and Locational Capacity Requirements. because the capacity contribution of intermittent renewable resources declines as more are added to the system.